-When it comes to the radiant heating system design of commercial and residential spaces, engineers have a lot to balance.
+When it comes to the radiant heat system design of commercial and residential spaces, engineers have a lot to balance.
 The same system that ensures thermal comfort and better air quality for its occupants must also meet modern standards for sustainability and fuel cost savings over time.

-It’s these demands—and their continued growth—that have led many engineers to incorporate radiant heating systems into their design specifications.
+It’s these demands—and their continued growth—that have led many engineers to incorporate radiant heat systems into their design specifications.
 A more comfortable, even heat can be achieved with thermostats set a few degrees cooler and fewer airborne particles are pushed into the environment.